 There will be instructions about how to pay in your approval email.
 You can pay online, at a Banco Occidente bank or at a Migracion Colombia office.
 Reportedly there may be some “web maintenance” issues if paying online with a credit card.

 After you are approved and have paid you will receive a PDF indicating that your tourist permit has been extended.
 You will need to print this and keep it with your passport.
-And no need to go to the Migracion Colombia office if you are able to successfully renew online.
+And there is no need to go to the Migracion Colombia office if you are able to successfully renew online.

 Making an Appointment with Migracion Colombia